Sign up to our Newsletter

 1. Does NYU Have a Good Law Program?

 Yes!
-NYU Law is ranked as one of the top ten law schools in the United States.
+NYU Law is ranked as the fifth-best law school in the United States.
 It offers a diverse and extensive curriculum to its students to prepare them for their legal careers.

 2. What LSAT Score Do I Need for NYU?

-The LSAT score range for the admitted 2021 applicants was 170-174.
-Interested applicants should aim to score within this range or be willing to provide a legitimate explanation for significantly lower LSAT scores in the optional addendum essay.
+The average LSAT score for the admitted 2023 applicants was 172.
+Interested applicants should aim for a score equal to or above this or be willing to provide a legitimate explanation for significantly lower LSAT scores in the optional addendum essay.

 3. What GPA is Required for NYU Law?

-The GPA range for the admitted 2021 applicants was 3.73 – 3.93.
-Interested applicants should aim to maintain a GPA within this range or be willing to provide a legitimate explanation for a significantly lower GPA in the optional addendum essay.
+The average GPA score for the admitted 2023 applicants was 3.90.
+Interested applicants should aim to maintain a GPA equal to or above this or be willing to provide a legitimate explanation for a significantly lower GPA in the optional addendum essay.

 4. Does NYU Conduct Interviews As Part of the Application Process?

-No, they use personal statements instead of interviews.
+No, NYU asks applicants to write personal statements instead of conducting interviews.

 5. Do Students Require Undergraduate Prerequisites to Be Admitted to NYU Law?

-No, but the committee appreciates students that have taken courses in a broad range of categories, some of which are analytical and others that are more reading and research-based.
+No, but the committee appreciates students who have taken courses in a broad range of categories, some of which are analytical and others that are more reading and research-based.

 6. If I Take the LSAT Multiple Times, Which Score Will the Committee Consider?